The FASA Star Trek Insider; Page 3 of 5 9-26-2024

 GENERAL

-• The FASA dates are given in reference scheme C/YYMM.DD (century / year month. day) This dating system was for simplicity's sake as at the time of publishing there existed many forms of "STARDATES" as a result that the canon Stardates system was inconsistent.
+• The FASA dates are given in reference scheme C/YYMM.DD (century / year month. day) This dating system was for simplicity's sake as at the time of publishing there existed many forms of "STARDATES" as a result the canon Stardates system was inconsistent.

 • FASA's explanations for the inconsistencies in ST were usually more often than not, better than the Paramount explanations that they later themselves wrote for on screen evidence.

-• FASA's history and stories of the pre-TOS era starfleet is a great read.
+• FASA's history and stories of the pre-TOS era Starfleet is a great read.

 • About Money In the Federation: The old saying "There's no money in the Federation" is generalized and we always assumed everything was basically traded in the Star Trek Universe for the most part.
 FASA used money in this system and provided pay scales for Federation Crew Members and for other purposes.
 There was never an objection to money voiced by anyone at Paramount that Fantasimulations Associates where aware about.
 There certainly IS money in the Federation, but aboard most fleet starships you rarely dealt with it.
 Remember "The Trouble with Tribbles" established the "Federation credit" as the unit of exchange in the Federation.
 The same episode established Cyrano Jones as an independent trader, the model for Fantasimulations Associates characters in "Trader Captains and Merchant Princes."